 - (a) For most of the liability (e.g. in respect of motor and health business) for outstanding claims net of recoverable reinsurance, subrogation and salvage, an actuarial analysis is carried out in order to determine that the recorded liability (net of relevant assets) is adequate based on the current best estimates of future claims development.
 If the liabilities are not adequate they are increased through profit or loss. - (b) For the liability for unexpired risks (the unearned premium reserve net of DAC) an actuarial estimate is carried out of the expected future loss ratio in respect of unexpired risks on in-force contracts.
 If the expected loss ratio implies that the unearned premium provision net of DAC is inadequate, the DAC is reduced, and if necessary the unearned premium reserve is increased, until it is adequate.

-The liability adequacy test reveal shortfall as at 31 December 2021 which was recognized as reduction of deferred acquisition costs by GEL 1,297 thousand (2020: nil) included in change in deferred acquisition costs.
+The liability adequacy test reveal shortfall as at 31 December 2022 which was recognized as reduction of deferred acquisition costs by GEL 1,297 thousand (2021: GEL 1,297 thousand).

 NOTE 10.
 Reinsurance assets